-- 50. The City will provide convenient road and transit access to all major inter-city passenger terminals (airport, train and bus stations). - 51.
-The City will support the establishment of multi-modal, inter-city passenger terminals like the existing co-location of the Fallowfield VIA Rail and transit stations. - 52.
+- The preferred location for any intercity passenger transportation terminal is at a rapid transit station. - 51.
+The City will provide convenient road and transit access to all major inter-city passenger terminals (airport, train and bus stations). - 52.
+The City will support the establishment of multi-modal, inter-city passenger terminals like the existing co-location of the Fallowfield VIA Rail and transit stations. - 53.
 In industrial and commercial areas with rail access, the City will encourage the development of intermodal terminals such as truck/rail transfer facilities that reduce the amount of freight transported by road.